 Five Resources to Plan Your Trip to Vermont

 Planning for future travel can boost your mood and give you something to look forward to.
 As you plan for future travel to Vermont, use these five resources to find inspiration.

 Heading Outside in January

 Snow is here to stay for another few months, so it’s time to get outside and make the most of it.
-Vermont weekly Seven Days explores pandemic-safe ways to enjoy this particularly isolated January.
+Vermont weekly Seven Days explores ways to dive head-first into January in Vermont.

 A Guide to Skiing in Vermont